DongHyukLee74/cust-man-angular-master/README.md

-# NodeCellar_MEAN Sample Application with MongoDB, Express, Angular.js and Node.js #
+# Customer Management Application with MongoDB, Express, Angular.js and Node.js #

-"Node Cellar" is a sample CRUD application built with with MongoDB, Express, Angular.js and Node.js.
+"Customer Management" is a CRUD application built with with MongoDB, Express, Angular.js and Node.js.

-The application allows you to browse through a list of wines, as well as add, update, and delete wines.
+The application allows you to browse through a list of Customer, as well as add, update, and delete Customer.

 ***

-##NodeCellar_MEAN is built on top of the following libraries :
+##Customer Management is built on top of the following libraries :

 * [MongoDb](http://www.mongodb.org/) - Database Storage
 * [Express.js](http://expressjs.com/) - Node.js Web Framework